Company History of Bright of America

 2004: Russ Berrie and Company sold the company to Industrial Renaissance, a group of private investors.

-2005 to 2009: During this period the company exited the Fund Raising market and expanded the Greenbrier/Scentex and Practice Power® brands.
+2005 to 2009: During this period the company exited the Fund Raising market and expanded the Greenbrier/Scentex and Practice Power® brands focusing primarily on the in-house candle products and added many new home fragrances products.

 2010: Bright of America sold the Greenbrier/Scentex brand and closed its manufacturing plant in Summersville, WV in October, 2010.

-Since the beginning, we’ve been dedicated to delivering America’s best designed products, at the best prices and with exceptional quality.
-And, the same is true today as Bright of America® continues the tradition of Great American Design of innovative products.
-Many of the company’s original trademarked product lines and products including Bright of America® Brightline Promotional Products are still being produced and much of the original art is available for licensing including the company’s registered trademarks.
+Since the beginning, Bright of America® has been dedicated to delivering America’s best designed products, at the best prices, and with exceptional quality.
+And, the same is true today as we continue the tradition of Great American Design of innovative wholesale products business to business.
+Many of the company’s original trademarked product lines and products including Brightline Promotional Products are still being produced on a custom printed basis and much of the original art is available for licensing including the company’s registered trademarks.